Chida14/Azure-Devops-CI-CD-A-simple-MicroSevices-App/README.md

 A few issues encountered during the project:

 - **Access Denied**: Azure DevOps permissions misconfiguration.
-- **Release Errors**: Incorrect service connections to Azure Container Registry, Kubernetes, or Managed Identities causing “permission denied” errors.
+- **Release Errors**: Incorrect service connections to Azure Container Registry, Kubernetes, Azure storageaccount (used as backend to store the terraform state file) or Managed Identities causing “permission denied” errors.
 - **Docker Registry Secrets**: Creating Kubernetes secrets to ensure deployments can pull images with the correct tags and credentials.

 ---